Amah Mutsun Land Trust is Hiring

 Director of Development

-The Director of Development creates and executes a comprehensive fundraising program, develops strategies and plans, and leads efforts to cultivate, solicit, and steward donors.
-This includes cultivating and stewarding relationships with prospective and existing institutional donors and individual supporters, developing and growing a Major Gifts Program, planning, and executing special donor events and supporting the development and successful execution of special initiatives, including capital campaigns.
+Reporting to the Executive Director, the Director of Development creates and executes a comprehensive fundraising program, develops strategies, and plans and leads efforts to cultivate, solicit, and steward donors.
+This includes cultivating and stewarding relationships with prospective and existing institutional donors and individual supporters, developing and growing a Major Gifts Program, planning and executing special donor events, and supporting the development and successful execution of special initiatives, including capital campaigns.
 As a member of the senior management team, the Director of Development participates in strategic planning and budgeting initiatives, helping develop and implement the annual operating plan and long-term strategic vision and goals of the organization.

 The Director of Development works collaboratively to achieve strategic and sustainable organizational growth, to manage AMLT grants and contracts, successfully execute capital campaigns, and to help AMLT effectively communicate our story to existing and prospective donors and the general public.
-The Director of Development supervises, and is supported by, a Development and Communications Manager.
+The Director of Development supervises, and is supported by, a Fundraising & Communications Manager and a Grants Manager.

 For a full position description and instructions to apply, please follow this link.